The Program

 Every student follows the same path, but at their own pace.

-There are 4 phases that combine technical training, soft skills, and real-world experience.
+4 phases that combine technical training, soft skills, and real-world experience

 As a 42 student, you start with elementary Go projects to learn the fundamentals of programming.
 From there, you move on to a broad range of real-world projects, always working alongside your peers.
 This progression ensures that by the end of the Core Curriculum, you are a well-rounded junior programmer ready for employment.